-The Company's insurance contract liabilities, disclosed in Note 16 Insurance contract liabilities represent a significant part of the Company's total liabilities.
+The Company's insurance contract liabilities.
+Our audit focused on the actuarial models and models disclosed in Note 16 Insurance contract liabilities and financial liabilities from investment contracts represent a significant part of the Company's total liabilities.
 Insurance contract liabilities are valued in accordance with IFRS 4.
 Consistent with the insurance industry, the Company uses actuarial models to support the valuation of the insurance contract liabilities.
 The complexity of the models may give rise to errors as a result of inadequate or incomplete data or design or application of the models.
-Economic and actuarial assumptions (disclosed in the Notes 2.14 Insurance and investment contracts - classification and measurement, 2.15 Insurance contract liabilities and liabilities from investment contracts without DPF and 4.1 Insurance risk) such as investment return, costs and interest rates, mortality, morbidity, claims settlement expectations and patterns, assessment of litigations and customer behaviour, are key inputs used to estimate these liabilities.
+Economic and actuarial assumptions (disclosed in the Note 2.14 Insurance and investment contracts - classification and measurement, Note 2.15 Insurance contract liabilities and liabilities from investment contracts without DPF and Note 4.1 Insurance risk) such as investment return, costs and interest rates, mortality, morbidity, claims settlement expectations and patterns. assessment of litigations and customer behaviour, are key inputs used to estimate these liabilities.